smart-edge-open/ido-specs/doc/flavors.md

 ```

 > **NOTE:** If creating a customized flavor, the Istio service mesh installation can be included in the Ansible playbook by setting the flag `ne_istio_enable: true` in the flavor file.

+## Central Orchestrator Flavor

+Central Orchestrator Flavor is used to deploy EMCO.

+The pre-defined *orchestration* deployment flavor provisions an optimized system configuration for emco (central orchestrator) workloads on Intel Xeon servers.
+It also provisions a set of central orchestrator services for [edge, multiple clusters orchestration](building-blocks/emco/openness-emco.md).

+Steps to install this flavor are as follows:
+1. Configure OEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
+2. Run OEK deployment script:
+    ```shell
+    $ deploy_ne.sh -f central_orchestrator
+    ```

+This deployment flavor enables the following ingredients:
+* Harbor Registry
+* The default Kubernetes CNI: `kube-ovn`
+* EMCO services